-Whilst there is no longer any statutory requirement in the STPCD for the relevant body to award NQTs pay progression on the completion of induction, it is free to do so if it chooses.
+Whilst there is no longer any statutory requirement in the STPCD for the relevant body to award NQTs pay progression (where there is compelling and objectively justifiable grounds for not doing so) on the completion of induction, it is free to do so if it chooses.
 When exercising pay determination, the relevant body should have due regard to the government's expectation that good classroom teachers should expect to reach the maximum of the main pay range within five years of starting their teaching career.